 Despite Jim and Will’s guitar playing being far from virtuosic, their raw and untutored fretwork represents some of the most definitive guitar work of the 1980s.
 The pair most likely performed their material using semi-acoustic Gretsch models that they were fond of.
 These hollow-bodied guitars’ are well-suited for generating feedback, especially when paired with the groups’ favoured Fender Twin Reverb amps and (allegedly broken) ‘70s Shin-Ei Fuzz Wah pedal. “[The pedals] did most of the work themselves,” Reid stated in typical blasé fashion to Rolling Stone last year.
 “You just plugged them in, and they started screeching like you wouldn’t believe.
 That was the sound.”

 The brother’s abrasive soundscaping was more than a simple matter of overdriving their amps though.
 “Good guitar sound comes from tone, not volume” Jim Reid iterated in a Guitar Player interview in 1992.
-The comments serve as a reminder that unlike their maximalist approach to effects, The Jesus and Mary Chain also achieved their sound by favouring texture over blistering volume.
+The comments serve as a reminder that unlike their maximalist approach to effects, The Jesus and Mary Chain also achieved the sound of Psychocandy by favouring texture over blistering volume.

 Element 5: The Percussion